What is apprenticeship?

 Both employers and apprentices benefit from a formal apprenticeship program.
 Apprenticeships offer students paid work-based learning and associated classroom learning as they earn nationally recognized credentials.
 Employers benefit with a well-trained workforce, improved loyalty, and reduced turnover.
 Learn more about the benefits for students and employers.

 The role of your local community college

 Community colleges work with local employers to customize classroom training to meet employer needs and supplement work-based learning.
 This collaborative effort enables employers to train employees to fill specific roles.
 Your local community college may:

 Still have questions?
 Don’t worry, a Carteret CC staff member is on standby to help you navigate your way through the apprenticeship program.
-Just send an email to Jerome Shepard, Director of Business and Industry at email@example.com.
+Just send an email to Kevin Daniels, Director of Business and Industry at email@example.com.